National Security Committee (Australia): Role

 The responsibilities of the National Security Committee include to deliberate and decide on Australia's national security issues, including international security issues of strategic relevance, Australian border security, national responses to domestic and international crises and terrorism, military operations and the deployment of the Australian Defence Force, and the operation and activities of the National Intelligence Community.

 The NSC also considers issues of defence acquisition and recommendations from the Department of Defence's Capability Acquisition and Sustainment Group.

 Its decisions do not require the endorsement of Cabinet.

 War powers

-The Parliament of Australia is not vested with authority for the declaration of war or the authorisation of military operations.
-As such the NSC, and ultimately the Prime Minister via the Governor-General through royal prerogative under Section 68 of the Constitution of Australia, has the power to deploy and use the Australian Defence Force in offensive operations without legislative authorisation.
-Therefore, the NSC decides on the use of the most extreme powers available to government, including to kill, capture or destroy.

-As such, the deployment of the Australian Defence Force is decided by the NSC through consultation with the Chief of the Defence Force and the Secretary of Defence and input from the National Intelligence Community.
+The Constitution of Australia does not contain a provision that expressly states who is responsible for committing Australia to war.
+Contemporary practice, is that a decision to commit the Australian Defence Force to an "international armed conflict is an exercise of prerogative power pursuant to section 61 of the Constitution" that is made by the Prime Minister and NSC without involving the Governor-General.
+The NSC may refer its decision to the full Cabinet for its endorsement.
+The Commonwealth Government has never been required by the Constitution or legislation to seek parliamentary approval for decisions to deploy military forces overseas or go to war.